 "You get what you pay for.”
 The cliche is true when it comes to CCW training.
 Choosing experienced instructors will cost more.
 You are not just paying for their time in that 8-hour class, but for the decades of accrual of knowledge.
 Budget rate classes will not have a 30-year prosecutor teach you about self-defense laws - it will be that part-time guy reading off of the slide deck.
 Saving that $100 may not work out for you in the end if you wind up making bad decisions based on faulty information.
 Poor decision-making can cost you a lot more than $100.

 We understand busy Bay Area roads make travel difficult, but be careful to not fall into the convenience trap.
 Many people choose their trainer based on travel times rather than competence.
 People dedicated to improving themselves will travel throughout the United States or across the globe to get the best training.
 Will you not travel an extra few minutes to get the right CCW provider?
 Centrally located in Concord and Novato, Paladin classes are less than an hour away throughout the Bay Area.
 See the travel times between the USI range and various cities below:

-The 8-hour or 16-hour course should only be the beginning of your firearms/self-defense training.
+The 16-hour initial course or the 8-hour renewal course should only be the beginning of your firearms/self-defense training.
 Paladin offers 9 CCW-related courses so that you can continue to build up competence and confidence in your skills.
 In addition to the CCW curriculum, we have the Vehicle Counter-Ambush Tactics (VCAT) series and carbine classes for advanced study.
 Why just “check the box” every two years when you can go well beyond with Paladin.